microsoft/typechat.net/README.md

 # Assemblies
 TypeChat.NET consists of the following assemblies:
-* **TypeChat**: Translate user intent into strongly typed and validated objects

-* **TypeChat.Schema**: Classes for automatic exporting .NET types as Typescript schema.
+* **TypeChat**: Translate user intent into strongly typed and validated objects.
+Also Classes for automatic exporting .NET types as Typescript schema.
 This schema is then sent to the AI.
 Also includes additional support for validating the returned JSON.

 * **TypeChat.Program**: Classes to synthesize, validate and execute ***JSON programs***